SenDev2001/devJournal-ProjEbonkeep/DevJournal/devJ.md

 - BTT_MovePatrolRoute: Move along Patrol Route
 - Wait (Random 2-5 seconds): Pause

-This behavior tree controls the behavior of Swor guards.
+This behavior tree controls the behavior of Sword guards.
 Basically, the guard patrols a designated path at normal speed.
 If a noise is heard, the guard quickly moves to the location and checks.
 If no one is seen, it reverts back to normal patrol.
 When the player is seen, the guard switches to combat mode, focuses on him, and quickly approaches and attacks the player.
 I use the same setup for the bow guards, but I have removed the "Move To player" action.
 Since the archers are on the gates, they do not need to move to the player.
 All other actions work the same way, and when they see the player or hear a sound, they shoot at the player.

   - #### Guards AI controller